 In total, WCSD is expecting to invest $1 billion toward new schools, repairs, and expansions by 2025.

 The increased capital funding has helped WCSD with several initiatives:

 Reduced Overcrowding: Prior to the ballot initiative, WCSD experienced severe overcrowding.
 Schools often had to improvise for space, utilizing not only portables but makeshift classrooms in common areas, and three of our elementary schools were forced to go on multi-track year round calendars.
-Since opening three new schools in 2019 and two more in 2020, we’ve seen relief at schools across the District.
+Since opening six new schools, we’ve seen relief at schools across the District.
 Building these new schools is also allowing the District to draw new zoning boundaries that align schools by vertical, so that students will attend elementary, middle, and high school with their same peer group.
 In the future, new schools will be built based on growth projections.
 The District works closely with the Cities of Reno and Sparks, Washoe County, and local developers to forecast future enrollment, and thanks to our increased capital funding, we will be able to build new schools as they are needed.

 Updated Safety Features: The additional capital funding has enabled the district to upgrade current schools to ensure that students are learning in a safe environment.
 All elementary and middle schools have been upgraded with a single point of entry system, so all visitors to the buildings must enter through the main office and check in with school staff.
 Additionally, every classroom door at every school has been upgraded with lock systems accessible from inside the classroom.
 New schools are being built with all of these safety features.